We’re grateful for you.

 Q: What are the cabins like?

-A: Cabins are fully enclosed with electricity, doors and windows.
-Bunk beds are built in with a 4 inch mattress.
-Cubby holes and shelves are provided for storage.
+A: Cabins are fully enclosed with electricity and heat.
+Bunk beds are built in with a 4 inch twin mattress.
+Cubby holes and shelves are provided for storage, with additional space available under beds.
+Clotheslines are available outside each cabin to dry damp items.

 Q: How are the campers placed in cabins?